Ahmed-Hamdy101/react-randomize-colors/README.md

-Sure, here is the README.md file for your Signature React App:
+Sure, here is the README.md file for your Random Color React App:

 # Signature React App